d12frosted/elpa-mirror/gnu/logos-readme.txt

-  indicators (`indicate-buffer-boundaries'), enable `scroll-lock-mode' (`logos-scroll-lock'), use `variable-pitch-mode' in non-programming buffers (`logos-variable-pitch'), make the buffer read-only (`logos-buffer-read-only'), and center the buffer in its window if the `olivetti' package is installed (`logos-olivetti').
+  indicators (`indicate-buffer-boundaries'), enable `scroll-lock-mode' (`logos-scroll-lock'), use `variable-pitch-mode' in non-programming buffers (`logos-variable-pitch'), make the buffer read-only (`logos-buffer-read-only'), center the buffer in its window if the `olivetti' package is installed (`logos-olivetti'), and hide the `fringe' face (`logos-hide-fringe').
 All these variables are buffer-local.

   Logos is the familiar word derived from Greek (watch my presentation on philosophy about Cosmos, Logos, and the living universe: